poteto/hiring-without-whiteboards/README.md

 - [Ento.com](https://ento.com/blog/ento-interview-process-101) | Melbourne, Australia | On-site interview to talk about your experiences and what you're looking for in your next role, followed by a take-home practical test relevant to the work you'll be undertaking at Ento.
 - [Ericsson](https://www.ericsson.com) | Dublin, Ireland | Skype/phone interview followed by Face 2 Face interview, discussions and architecture questions followed by final small project on a problem similar to daily work.
 - [Etix Everywhere](https://www.etixeverywhere.com/en/job-offers) | Luxembourg
+- [EURA NOVA](https://euranova.eu) | Mont-Saint-Guibert, Belgium; Marseille, France; Tunis, Tunisia | attitude interview, unpaid take-home project, technical discussion with 1 or 2 technical employees (remote or face 2 face), face 2 face discussion with HR, partner, and technical staff to have a foretaste of the collaboration
 - [Euro Payment Group](http://www.europaymentgroup.com) | Frankfurt, Germany | Take-home project followed by face to face interview
 - [Exoscale](https://exoscale.ch) | Switzerland | Take-home project.
 Discussion and presentation.
 Then entire team meet.
 - [F(x)](https://fdex.com.br) São Paulo, Brazil | Skype interview, Take-home project and onsite interview to evaluate the candidate